 Although the S.R.T. system is suitable for all floor finishes it is used mostly in conjunction with stone and tile floor finishes.

 At first glance the S.R.T. seems unremarkable and equally its benefits unbelievable.
 The simple fact that hundreds of architects now specify the S.R.T. system is a testament to the product’s outstanding capabilities.
-It is difficult to imagine that a 20mm thick ceramic tile can accept a point load of 5kN (500kg).
+It is difficult to imagine that an 18mm thick ceramic tile can accept a point load of 5kN (500kg).
 It is difficult to imagine that a simple tile system can absorb deflection to l/240 – that is 3 times the British Standard requirement.